-Imbo requires a web server (for instance Apache, Nginx or Lighttpd) running PHP >= 5.4 and the Imagick extension for PHP.
+Imbo requires a web server (for instance Apache, Nginx or Lighttpd) running PHP >= 5.6 and the Imagick PECL extension extension for PHP (with at least ImageMagick 6.3.8).

 You will also need a backend for storing image information, like for instance MongoDB or MySQL.
-If you want to use MongoDB as a database and/or GridFS for storage, you will need to install the Mongo PECL extension, and if you want to use a RDBMS (Relational Database Management System) like MySQL, you will need to install the Doctrine Database Abstraction Layer.
+If you want to use MongoDB as a database and/or GridFS for storage, you will need to install the MongoDB PECL extension and the MongoDB PHP library, and if you want to use a RDBMS (Relational Database Management System) like MySQL, you will need to install the Doctrine Database Abstraction Layer.